 The special relationship between UST and the Menil family left an indelible impression on the campus.
 The Menils collaborated with the architect Philip Johnson (1906–2005) to design the academic mall in 1957, being the first example of a university completely fashioned in the International Style, securing its place in architectural history.
 The layout of the campus somewhat resembles Thomas Jefferson’s design of the University of Virginia, while fully committed to Le Corbusier’s Modulor system.

 Philip Johnson also drafted the original sanctuary, now known as the Rothko Chapel (1971), which was intended to be UST’s student chapel.
 Today the Rothko Chapel is internationally celebrated by art critics as the first example of “postmodern sacred space” in America.
-Eventually Johnson would “complete” his master-plan 40 years later when the Chapel of St. Basil was constructed in 2001; his design manifests geometrical symbolism and Neo-Thomist aesthetics as conveyed in the writings of Étienne Gilson (1884–1978) and Jacques Maritain (1882–1973), as well as the modernist theories of Kazimir Malevich (1878–1935).
+Eventually Johnson would “complete” his master-plan 40 years later when the Chapel of St. Basil was constructed in 2001; his design manifests geometrical symbolism and modern-Thomist aesthetics as conveyed in the writings of Étienne Gilson (1884–1978) and Jacques Maritain (1882–1973), as well as the modernist theories of Kazimir Malevich (1878–1935).
 Hence the chapel is an artwork that synthesizes concepts within philosophy, theology, mathematics, and art—in short, it is a modern monument to the Liberal Arts tradition.

 Through the Art History program, UST continues to be active in the museum community.
 Eighteen museums surround the University and showcase the broad scope of the arts and sciences from around the world.
 UST faculty have contributed to exhibitions, committees, and publications at these institutions.
 UST’s partnership with the Glassell School of Art, a subsidiary of the Museum of Fine Art, is a prime of example of our unique role within the Houston visual arts community.